 How much should I tip a caddie?

 Who you don't want to ask is one of the caddies.
 You put them in an uncomfortable position, and it's been my experience that their input tends to be on the higher side.
 (Can you blame them?)
-I am, however, related to a caddie, so it is interesting to hear what he considers average to good tipping.
+I am, however, related to a caddie, so it is interesting to hear what he considers average-to-good tipping.
 By and large, caddies are kind of like servers at restaurants.
-The caddie fee barely covers their expenses -- they make their living on tips -- so keep that in mind.
-If they work hard for me (even if some of the reads aren't correct), I'll throw in an extra $10 or $20 off whatever the pro recommends as customary.
+The caddie fee barely covers their expenses - they make their living on tips - so keep that in mind.
+If they work hard for me (even if some of the reads aren't correct), I'll throw in an extra $10 or $20 on top of whatever the pro recommends as customary.

-What is typically customary?
+So what is typically customary tip on top of the fee?
 For a forecaddie, about $20 to $25 per player.
 For a caddie toting just your bag -- around $40 to $50 -- a little less for a double bag because the other player should be tipping said caddie, too.
 But if you want to be safe, don't be afraid to ask the head pro or director of golf.
 You can ask the caddie master, too, but I prefer to ask a pro.
 They're a little more objective.

 Some other tipping tips